jar285/jar285/README.md

 I'm a 20-year-old developer who grew up in the sunny Dominican Republic.
 When I'm not coding, here's what I love doing:

-- **Playing Video Games:** I'm a big fan of video games, and my all-time favorite character is Vegito.
+- **Playing Video Games:** I'm a big fan of video games.
 Whether it's battling it out in fighting games or embarking on epic RPG adventures, gaming is my go-to escape.
+(Feel free to add me on my playstation: pelotero-rosario)

 - **Fitness & Gym:** Staying active is important to me.
 I regularly hit the gym to keep fit and energized.
 It's a great way to balance out the hours spent at the computer.

-- **Playing Sports with Friends:** There's nothing like a good game to bring friends together.
-Whether it's soccer, basketball, or any other sport, I'm always up for some friendly competition.
+- **Playing Sports with Friends:** Whether it's soccer, basketball, or any other sport, I'm always up for some friendly competition.

 ### Let's Connect!